mkbabb/parse-that/docs/tranches/B/PROGRESS.md

 candidates; P4 is independently adjudicated REJECT/FOLD; P5-EUW is
-executable-performance KILL/PRUNE; the first P6-SIR packet is pre-timing REJECT; P6-A1/P6-A2 are AMEND and correctness-clean P6-A3 is raw KILL/PRUNE; no distinct P7 is admissible and both formation clean audits remain blocked**
+executable-performance KILL/PRUNE; the first P6-SIR packet is pre-timing REJECT; P6-A1/P6-A2 are AMEND and correctness-clean P6-A3 is raw KILL/PRUNE; the post-P6 Sol/Luna/Sol search seals a narrowed current-host NO-EDGE ruling with Luna's unequal-selection rows quarantined; no distinct P7 is admissible and both formation clean audits remain blocked**

 Release status: **NO RELEASE**